exsitu-projects/WildOS/ReadMe.md

 The `WILD.json` configuration file defines a platform called `WILD room`:

+- The `serverPort` property defines the network port number the server will be listening to (defaults to 8080);
 - The `UI` property defines the position and size of the window created by the server to control the platform (`frame` property) and the zoom factor to apply to the miniature display of the wall in the control window;
 - The `wall` property defines the tiled display (see below);
 - The `controllers` property enables the use of web-based devices (tablets and smartphones, typically).